A Quadtree, a Steiner Spanner, and Approximate Nearest Neighbours in Hyperbolic Space: Constant-approximate nearest neighbours

 To get the nearest neighbour of some point $p$, we determine where it would end up in the L-order for each of the trees, then return $q$; the closest of the neighbours.
 This takes $\bigO{d^2 \log n}$ time and gives an $\bigO{d \sqrt d}$-approximate nearest neighbour: the actual nearest neighbour $q'$ of $p$ will be in the smallest cell $p$ is in.
 Because the returned point $q$ was closer to $p$ in the L-order than $q'$, it must also be in that cell.
 By Theorem~\ref{thm:locsens} this means it can be at most $\bigO{d \sqrt d}$ times further away, making it an $\bigO{d \sqrt d}$-approximate nearest neighbour.

-The same reasoning can be used to get an $\bigO{d \sqrt d}$-approximate closest pair.
-To find an approximate closest pair we go through the sorted lists and return the pair of neighbouring points that is closest.
+The same reasoning can be used to get an $\bigO{d \sqrt d}$-approximate bichromatic closest pair.
+For this, we go through the sorted lists and return the pair of neighbouring points of different colour that is closest.
 This takes $\bigO{d^2 n}$ time.
 The above reasoning yields the following theorem.